tencentyun/intlcloud-documents/product/存储/对象存储 4.0/API文档/API 文档(6.28)/Bucket接口/List Bucket Inventory Configurations_intl.md

 This request supports list pagination, i.e., returning up to 100 inventory tasks per page at a time.
 Check the value of the IsTruncated node in the request.
 If IsTruncated is false, all inventory tasks in the bucket have been listed.
 If IsTruncated is true and there is a parameter value in the NextContinuationToken node, you can pass this value to the continuation-token node to get the inventory task information of the next page.
 For more information of the inventory feature, see [Inventory Feature Overview](https://intl.cloud.tencent.com/document/product/436/30622).

 >  When calling this request, make sure that you have sufficient permission to manipulate the bucket's inventory tasks, which is granted to the bucket owner by default.
-If you do not have it, apply for it to the bucket owner first.
+If you do not have it, apply for it from the bucket owner first.

 ## Request